namesco/Roundcube-Plugin-Recipient-To-Contact/README.md

 ## Requirements

-1. Plugin is maintained against Roundcube 0.7 and later
+1. Plugin is maintained against Roundcube 0.7 and later.
-2. jQuery UI plugin is required, which can be obtained from http://underwa.ter.net/roundcube-plugins or http://myroundcube.googlecode.com
+2. jQuery UI plugin is required, which can be obtained from [http://underwa.ter.net/roundcube-plugins]() or [http://myroundcube.googlecode.com]().

 ## Installation